ptabasso2/oteljavalab/section03/README.md

 </pre>

-Generate a request from another terminal using curl either locally or from the container (or from a browser or postman)
+Generate a request from another terminal using curl **from within the container**

 <pre style="font-size: 12px">